spiceai/quickstarts/mysql/README.md

       mysql_pass: ${env:MYSQL_PASS}
 ```

 Ensure the `MYSQL_PASS` environment variable is set to the password for your MySQL instance.
-This can be specified on the command line when running the Spice runtime, or in a `.env` file in the same directory as `spicepod.yaml`.
+Environment variables can be specified on the command line when running the Spice runtime or in a `.env` file in the same directory as `spicepod.yaml`.

 ```bash
 echo "MYSQL_PASS=<password>" > .env